Metastability for Non-Linear Random Perturbations of Dynamical Systems: The case of two equilibrium points

 Let $g_{\rm min} = \inf_{x \in \mathbb{R}^d} g(x)$ and $g_{\rm max} = \sup_{x \in \mathbb{R}^d} g(x)$.
 Define the functions $M_{12}$, $M_{21}: [g_{\rm min}, g_{\rm max}] \rightarrow \mathbb{R}$ via

 These functions are shown on Figure 1.
-It is not difficult to check that the constant $c$ in the second argument of $a$ can be replaced by any function which equal to $c$ on $D_1$ in the definition of $M_{12}$ and equal to $c$ on $D_2$ in the definition of $M_{21}$.
+It is not difficult to check that the constant $c$ in the second argument of $a$ can be replaced by any function equal to $c$ on $D_1$ in the definition of $M_{12}$ and equal to $c$ on $D_2$ in the definition of $M_{21}$ without affecting the values of $M_{12}(c)$ and $M_{21}(c)$.

 Without loss of generality we may assume that $g(O_1) \leq g(O_2)$.
 Let $\lambda_1=M_{12}(g(O_1))$ and $\lambda_2= M_{21}(g(O_2))$.
-In order to formulate the results on the asymptotics of $u^\varepsilon(T^\varepsilon(\lambda), x)$, we need the functions $c^1(\lambda)$ and $c^2(\lambda)$ defined as follows:
+In order to formulate the results on the asymptotics of $u^\varepsilon(T^\varepsilon(\lambda), x)$, we need the functions $c^1(\lambda)$ and $c^2(\lambda)$, $\lambda > 0$, defined as follows:

 Let $\lambda_3 = \inf\{\lambda: c^1(\lambda) \geq c^2(\lambda)\}$.
 Assume that at least one of the functions $c^1$ and $c^2$ is continuous at $\lambda_3$.
 Let $c^* = c^1(\lambda_3)$ if $c^1$ is continuous at $\lambda_3$ and $c^* = c^2(\lambda_3)$ otherwise.
 Let $\overline{c}^1(\lambda) = \min(c^1(\lambda), c^*)$ and $\overline{c}^2(\lambda) = \max(c^2(\lambda), c^*)$.
 On Figure 2, the graphs of $\overline{c}^1$ and $\overline{c}^2$ are denoted by the thick and the dotted lines, respectively.